-- Article 7 paragraph 2 letter b of the Criminal Procedure Code: - Article 14 and 15 of the Government Liability Act of 14 March b.
-1958229: - Article 17 of the Parliament Act of 13 December 2002; c. - Article 61a of the Government and Administration Organisad. tion Act of 21 March 1997231; - e.
-Article 11 of the Federal Supreme Court Act of 17 June 2005232: - f Article 12 of the Federal Administrative Court Act of 17 June 2005233; - Article 16 of the Patent Court Act of 20.
-March 2009: g. - Article 50 of the Criminal Justice Authorities Act of 19 March 2010235
+- a.
+Article 7 paragraph 2 letter b of the Criminal Procedure Code; - Article 14 and 15 of the Government Liability Act of 14 March 1958; - c.
+Article 17 of the Parliament Act of 13 December 2002; - d.
+Article 61a of the Government and Administration Organisation Act of 21 March 1997; - e.
+Article 11 of the Federal Supreme Court Act of 17 June 2005;

+- Article 12 of the Federal Administrative Court Act of 17 June 2005; - g.
+Article 16 of the Patent Court Act of 20.
+March 2009; - h.
+Article 50 of the Criminal Justice Authorities Act of 19 March 2010.
-Title Thirteen: Felonies and Misdemeanours against the State and National Security of changing the constitution of the Confederation or of a canton,

-1. Felonies and misdemeanours against the state High treason

-Any person who carries out an act with the aim, through the use of violence, of deposing the constitutionally appointed state authorities or rendering them unable to exercise their powers, or of severing an area of Swiss territory from the Confederation or a part of cantonal territory from a canton,
+Title Thirteen: Felonies and Misdemeanours against the State and National Security of changing the constitution of the Confederation or of a canton, of deposing the constitutionally appointed state authorities or rendering them unable to exercise their powers, or of severing an area of Swiss territory from the Confederation or a part of cantonal territory from a canton, is liable to a custodial sentence of not less than one year.